About Dr Angie Wilcock

 Further information

-I am currently a member of the management group for PORSCH (Prison and Offender Research in Social Care and Health).
+I am a member of the British Society of Criminology and a member of the management group for PORSCH (Prison and Offender Research in Social Care and Health).